Robert-N7/hotkeys/README.md

 and sending key-strokes to the screen.

 # Hotkeys Setup
-First install any dependencies for your platform.
+First install any dependencies for your platform, then install python packages.

 ## Ubuntu
 ```
 sudo apt-get install python3-tk python3-dev xsel
 ```

 ## Windows
-Currently unsupported
+Supported - No dependencies

 ## Mac
-Currently unsupported
+Unsupported

 ## Install python packages